edsadr/windsurf-task-manager-workflow/docs/create-prd.md

 1. Do NOT start implmenting the PRD
 2. Make sure to ask the user clarifying questions
 3. Take the user's answers to the clarifying questions and improve the PRD

+> Run `/create-prd` in Cascade to start this workflow.